white-james/book-review-platform/README.md

 1. Clone this repository
 2. Navigate to the project directory
-3. Run with the PowerShell script (recommended):
+3. Run with the PowerShell script:

 ```powershell
 # Build and start all services